Mike Kinkade: New York Mets

-Surprisingly, Kinkade's season in Binghamton marked a resurgence in his career.
+Kinkade's season in Binghamton marked a resurgence in his career.
 He was named to the Eastern League All-Star team, and on July 28, was traded to the Baltimore Orioles, giving him a fresh start with a new franchise.
-The Mets sent Kinkade, Melvin Mora, Lesli Brea, and prospect Pat Gorman to the Orioles, in order to acquire All-Star shortstop Mike Bordick for a playoff run.
-Bordick helped the Mets reach the World Series that year, but the deal proved costly; Bordick returned to the Orioles as a free agent that off-season, and Mora developed into a star in his own right.
+The Mets sent Kinkade, Melvin Mora, Lesli Brea, and prospect Pat Gorman to the Orioles for All-Star shortstop Mike Bordick for a playoff run.
+Bordick helped the Mets reach the World Series that year, but the deal proved costly: Bordick returned to the Orioles as a free agent that off-season, and Mora developed into a star.

 Olympics

-Kinkade appeared in three games with the Orioles at the end of the year, then left for Sydney to represent the United States of America at the 2000 Summer Olympics.
-America's baseball team won the gold medal, and Kinkade played a key role, getting on base in the seventh inning of a semifinal game against South Korea and scoring America's second run in a come-from-behind 3-2 win.
+Kinkade appeared in three games with the Orioles at the end of 2000, then left for Sydney to represent the United States at the Summer Olympics.
+America's baseball team won the gold medal, and Kinkade played a key role, getting on base in the seventh inning of a semifinal game against South Korea and scoring America's second run in a come-from-behind 3–2 win.